ahmedharun46/harunprofilereact/README.md

 # Getting Started with Create React App
+What is my goal?

+You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.
+Your task is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.

+What I learned

+I learned how to code a interactive webiste using react syntax.
+How the realtionship of files work in react.

 Github Link: https://github.com/ahmedharun46/harunprofilereact

+URL Link:

 Getting Started with Create React App
 This project was bootstrapped with Create React App.